samizdatco/skia-canvas/docs/api/canvas.md

 ### `.gpu`

 The `.gpu` attribute allows you to control whether rendering occurs on the graphics card or uses the CPU.
 Rendering is hardware accelerated by default, using [Metal](https://developer.apple.com/metal/) on macOS and [Vulkan](https://www.vulkan.org) on Linux and Windows.
 To use software-based rendering, set the `.gpu` property to `false`.
 If the current platform doesn't support GPU-based rendering, the property will be `false` by default (see [this article](https://linuxconfig.org/install-and-test-vulkan-on-linux) for some tips on getting Vulkan working on Linux).

+### `.engine`

+The `.engine` property is a read-only object that provides you with a status report on how this Canvas's images will be rendered.
+It contains the following fields:
+  - `renderer`: describes whether the `CPU` or `GPU` is currently being used to generate output images.
+If GPU initialization failed, the renderer will report being the `CPU`, even if you set the Canvas's [`.gpu`][canvas_gpu] property to `true`
+  - `api`: either `Metal` or `Vulkan` depending on your platform
+  - `device`: the identity of the ‘video card’ that was found during start-up
+  - `driver`: the name of the OS's device driver *‹vulkan-only›*
+  - `threads`: the number of threads in the worker pool that will be used for asynchronous [`saveAs`][saveAs] & [`toBuffer`][toBuffer] exports.
+By default this is the same as the number of CPU cores found, but can be overridden by setting the [`SKIA_CANVAS_THREADS`][multithreading] environment variable.
+  - `error`: if GPU initialization failed, this property will contain a description of what went wrong.
+Otherwise it will be undefined.

 ### `.pages`